eugenejahn/interactive_calendar/README.md

 1. Create a Maven file.
 2. copy the javaaplication1 package to the Source package
 3. And the following text into the pom.xml file below &lt;properties> but inside &lt;project>
-4. Run the application
-5. Select javaaplication1.Main as the main file

 &lt;dependencies>
 <br>